unixwork/xnedit/README.md

 Solaris/OpenIndiana:

     pkg install gcc make pkgconf motif

-Optionally one may use:

- - yacc (or GNU bison)

 To build XNEdit from source, run make from XNEdit's root directory and specify the build-configuration: